 At our Shelter, women and their children are provided a variety of services that are client-centered and foster support and empowerment.
 ADV provides services that are culturally sensitive and allows the victim to begin making decisions or herself and her children on her own.

 Following an initial 36-hour introduction to the program, a client’s stay may be extended for up to 30 days, with additional extensions of up to 180 days in the Shelter.

 The most significant factor in ADV’s work with battered women is to assist them in identifying and dealing with their feelings and attitudes regarding domestic violence and to explore with them available options for changing their situations.
 This “empowerment” approach is designed to promote a woman’s ability to make her own choices and develop independent living skills in a violence free environment.

 - Food, clothing and personal supplies

 - Ongoing advocacy and referrals necessary to secure legal, medical, social service, financial, housing and other assistance.

 In addition, ADV works to teach clients to become self-sufficient through advocacy and networking with numerous community agencies and services providers.
 While clients are in shelter, they may access employment/job training, housing programs, literacy training, health services, mental health, substance abuse, personal care, income support/subsistence/household establishment, legal information/support, and law enforcement referrals.

-A Training Center – complete with computer stations – is available for women to learn or improve their computer skills, write a resume or gain job knowledge.
+A Computer Resource Center – complete with laptop stations – is available for women to learn or improve their computer skills, write a resume or gain job knowledge.